chakra-ui/chakra-ui/CONTRIBUTING.md

 #### Package Aliasing and Yarn Workspace

-Since we're using lerna monorepo + yarn workspaces by default, this enables us to run commands within component packages directly from the root.
+Since we're using Preconstruct, ManyPkg and Yarn workspaces, this enables us to run commands within component packages directly from the root.

 Each component is named this way: `@chakra-ui/[component]`.
 Let's say we want to build the button component.
 Here's how to do it: